Sandra Dee: 1984–2005: Later life and retirement

 In 1994's Dream Lovers: The Magnificent Shattered Lives of Bobby Darin and Sandra Dee, Dodd Darin chronicled his mother's anorexia and drug and alcohol problems, stating that she had been sexually abused as a child by her stepfather Eugene Douvan.
 The same year, Dee's final acting credit occurred with a voice-only appearance on an episode of Frasier.

 Death

-After requiring kidney dialysis for the last four years of her life, complications from kidney disease led to Dee's death on February 20, 2005, at the Los Robles Hospital & Medical Center in Thousand Oaks, California, at the age of 62.
-She was interred in a crypt at Forest Lawn Memorial Park Cemetery in the Hollywood Hills.
+After requiring kidney dialysis for the last four years of her life, Dee died of complications from kidney disease on February 20, 2005, at the Los Robles Hospital & Medical Center in Thousand Oaks, California, at the age of 62.
+She is interred in a crypt at Forest Lawn Memorial Park Cemetery in the Hollywood Hills.